hanabi/hanabi.github.io/README.md

 ### 1's Out-of-Order Chop Move

 * Normally, at the beginning of the game, players are expected to play their 1's from right to left.
-* If a player skips over their right-most 1, and there is nothing else special going on, it means that the next person should chop move one card.
+* If a player skips over their right-most 1, and there is nothing else special going on, it means that the next person should *Chop Move* one card.
-* If they skip over TWO of their right-most 1's, it means that the next person should chop move the card next to their chop.
+* If a player skips over TWO of their right-most 1's, the message skips over the next player, and the player after that should *Chop Move* one card.
+(And a skip of three 1s means that the player three seats away should *Chop Move*.)
-* A skip of three 1's means a chop move shift of 2, and so forth.
 * For example, in a 3-player game:
   * It is the first turn of the game.
   * Alice clues Bob number 1, which touches three 1's.
 They are in slots 1, 2, and 3.
   * Bob is expected to play slot 3 (which is the oldest 1).
 If he plays slot 3, nothing special happens.
   * If Bob plays slot 2, he is performing a *1's Out-of-Order Chop Move*, and Cathy should chop move one card (her slot 5).
-  * If Bob plays slot 1, he is performing a *Skipped 1's Out-of-Order-Chop Move*, and Cathy should chop move the card next to her chop (her slot 4).
+  * If Bob plays slot 1, he is performing a *Skipped 1's Out-of-Order-Chop Move*, and Alice should chop move one card (her slot 5).
 * There are some common special situations that do NOT imply a *1's Out-of-Order Chop Move*:
   * The 1 that was played was newly drawn and did NOT exist in the opening hand.
 (Fresh 1's always have priority.)
   * The 1 that was played was originally *Finessed* from a clue that happened BEFORE the 1's number clue.
   * The 1 that was played had some unique positive or negative color information on it and could potentially lead into someone else's hand.
-  * The 1 that was skipped over is known to be bad from contextual information, and the original 1's number clue was intended to have *Focus Inversion*.
-For example, if someone discards to end the *Early Game* (implying that there is nothing to do), and the next player clues two or more 1's, it means that the right-most 1 must be bad, so skipping over it does not imply anything special.
+  * The 1 that was skipped over is known to be bad from contextual information.
+(See *The Stale 1s Clue* section.)
-* If the *1's Out-of-Order Chop Move* is performed, but the next played has every single card clued, then the chop move "skips" over that person and chop moves the next person.

 ### The Misplay Chop Move